denfed/leaf-audio-pytorch/README.md

 Calling `.backward()` on `Leaf()` throws no errors, meaning backprop works as expected.
 However, I do not yet know how this will function during training.

+* As PyTorch and Tensorflow follow different tensor ordering conventions, `Leaf()` does all of its operations and outputs tensors with channels _first_.

 ## Reference

 All credit and attribution goes to [Neil Zeghidour](https://research.google/people/106382/) and the [Google Research](https://research.google/) team who wrote the paper and created the